IBM/pixiedust-facebook-analysis/README.md

 # Uncover insights from Facebook with PixieDust and a cognitive Jupyter notebook

+> Data Science Experience is now Watson Studio.
+Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

 In this Code Pattern, we will use a Jupyter notebook to glean insights from a vast body of unstructured data.
 Credit goes to [Anna Quincy](https://www.linkedin.com/in/anna-quincy-25042957) and [Tyler Andersen](https://www.linkedin.com/in/tyler-andersen-2bb82336) for providing the initial notebook design.

 We'll start with data exported from Facebook Analytics.
 We'll enrich the data with Watson’s Natural Language Understanding (NLU), Tone Analyzer and Visual Recognition.